Your Business Has 9 Customer Touchpoints. AI Can Fix the 6 You're Dropping.

 - Re-engagement with past customers at logical intervals, generating repeat business

 The maths is straightforward.
 If structured follow-up recovers even three additional jobs per month from quotes that would have gone cold, and each job averages $1,500, that is $4,500 in monthly revenue that was previously walking out the door.
-Over a year, $54,000 — from a system that costs a fraction of that to build and run.
+Over a year, $54,000 comes from a system that costs a fraction of that to build and run.

 The Bottom Line

 AI does not replace the work you do.
-It replaces the work you are not doing — the consistent, timely, personalised touchpoints that turn a one-time customer into a repeat client and a repeat client into a referral source.
+It replaces the work you are not doing: the consistent, timely, personalised touchpoints that turn a one-time customer into a repeat client and a repeat client into a referral source.
+Fixing these is not a technology project.
+It is a business decision with a measurable return.

 Perth AI Consulting identifies exactly which touchpoints your business is dropping and builds the systems to close them.
-Written report and working prototype, from $500.
+Written report and working prototype, from $1,000.
 Start with a conversation.